 Bobwhite quail populations have declined substantially in Mississippi during the last 50 years.
 These declines have been due to changes in land use and management.

 Despite the loss of habitat and declining quail populations, local populations can be increased with planned habitat management at proper scales.
 Abundant quail populations were once a byproduct of agriculture.
 Today, habitat management practices that produce the proper cover resources required by quail are essential to increase local populations.

-The quail program does not stock quail.
+The MDWFP does not have a quail stocking program.
 Information on managing habitat for quail can be found under the Habitat and Population Management section below.
 Technical assistance is also available for managing land for quail habitat.